fonil/dockerized-php/README.md

 | ./src/tests  | The `tests` directory contains your automated tests.         |
 | ./src/vendor | The `vendor` directory contains your [Composer](https://getcomposer.org/) dependencies. |
 | ./src/.env   | Environment file with customized variables.                  |

+> If you take a look to [docker-compose.yml#L13](https://github.com/fonil/dockerized-php-dev-env/blob/main/docker-compose.yml#L13) this folder is mounted as a volume into the application container.
+With this setup you are able to modify the source code with your preferred IDE on your host, and automatically have those changes in the container 😃

 #### Logging